 Summary Profile

-Mark is a Sydney barrister practising in administrative law and general law at Macquarie Street Chambers.
+Mark is a Sydney Senior Counsel practising in administrative law and general law at Macquarie Street Chambers.
 He is author of New South Wales Administrative Law, a two volume looseleaf service, published by Thomson Reuters which covers the Administrative Decisions Tribunal, Supreme Court judicial review, freedom of information and privacy.

 He is the Title Editor of the two Administrative Law volumes of Laws of Australia, also published by Thomson Reuters.